Saints and martyrs

 Anglicans have identified with Romero since his leadership in liberation and proclamations of peace amidst war.
 Prior to becoming Archbishop of Canterbury, The Right Rev’d Dr Robert Runcie, then Bishop of St Albans, sought to support Archbishop Romero and challenge the British Government in their complicity with the Salvadorian government through a speech to the House of Lords.

-Sometime later, on the eve of the enthronement of Bishop Runcie as Archbishop of Canterbury, Romero was killed and so the liturgy for the following day at Canterbury Cathedral was adapted to include a moving, yet symbolic, gesture with Archbishop Runcie visiting the Chapel of St Thomas à Beckett, who was martyred some 800 years earlier in 1170.
+Sometime later, on the eve of the enthronement of Bishop Runcie as Archbishop of Canterbury, Romero was killed and so the liturgy for the following day at Canterbury Cathedral was adapted to include a moving, yet symbolic, gesture with Archbishop Runcie visiting the Chapel of St Thomas à Becket, who was martyred some 800 years earlier in 1170.
 In the chapel, Runcie offered prayers for the people of El Salvador and for Archbishop Romero.

 The Anglican Communion honours this 20th century martyr with a stone statue, along with nine other modern-day martyrs, installed above the Great West Door of Westminster Abbey, which was unveiled during the 1998 Lambeth Conference.